atharvaagrawal/direct-second-year-admission-analysis/README.md

 # Admission Counselling For Direct Second Year(Lateral Entry)
 ***
 ## Introduction
 This project is an Analysis of Diploma Final Year Result of MSBTE to take admissioin in Direct Second Year Engineering.
-The project is basically has extracted data from PDF using `camelot` and web-scrapping from website using `bs4`.
+The Website is created using `Django`.
+The project is basically has extracted data from PDF using `camelot` library of python and web-scrapping from website using `bs4` library of python.
+The data is stored on `MySQL` Database.
-The Website is created in Django.

 ***
 ## Versions
 1. **Python Version:** 3.7